 Before applying, applicants should consider how they will address each of the following questions on the application form.
-Your answers should be approximately 250 words each: we value clarity and succinctness, and longer answers may impact negatively on the impression you create.
+Your answer to each question should be no more than 2000 characters (approximately 250 words): we value clarity and succinctness, and longer answers may impact negatively on the impression you create.

 - Statement of interest: explain why you are interested specifically in the MPhil course.
 Briefly discuss a population health problem you have come across and explain how the knowledge and skills you hope to gain in the MPhil will help you address that problem.